Donald Trump Claims Jeff Zucker Will Resign From CNN Following Allegations He Has A Vendetta Against Trump

-President Donald Trump on Tuesday seemed to suggest that he had heard rumors CNN President Jeff Zucker would resign in a tweet that claimed that cable news network was a “virtual fraud.”
+President Donald Trump seemed to suggest on Tuesday that he had heard rumors CNN President Jeff Zucker would resign in a tweet that claimed that the cable news network was a “virtual fraud.”

 The tweet comes one day after a conservative advocacy group published audio from an alleged CNN “whistleblower” who claims that the network has an anti-Trump agenda.

 The audio recordings, published Monday from Project Vertias, allege to show that CNN President Jeff Zucker urged network employees to focus CNN coverage solely on the impeachment inquiry into the president regardless of any other important news that might warrant coverage.